Lakshya-jangid-08/LAKSHYA_Online-survey-mangement/ProjectDetail.md

 ---

-This documentation provides a comprehensive overview of the backend architecture, endpoints, models, and functionality of the Jigyasa Online Survey Management system.
+This documentation provides a comprehensive overview of the backend architecture, endpoints, models, and functionality of the Lakshya Online Survey Management system.
 It's designed to be a reference for development and migration to new backend systems.